moondance-labs/tanssi-docs/builders/manage/developer-portal/index.md

 ---
-title: Using the Developer Portal to Manage Your Appchain
+title: Using the Developer Portal to Manage Your network
-description: Learn how to use the developer portal to administer and manage your Appchain, including upgrading your chain's runtime, rotating the Sudo keys, and more.
+description: Learn how to use the developer portal to administer and manage your network, including upgrading your chain's runtime, rotating the Sudo keys, and more.
 icon: octicons-key-24
 template: index-page.html
 ---

 # Using the Developer Portal

-The developer portal empowers you to efficiently manage your appchain's operations, security, and customization.
-With intuitive tools at your disposal, you can ensure smooth management and tailor your appchain to meet your project's unique requirements.
+The developer portal empowers you to efficiently manage your Tanssi-powered network operations, security, and customization.
+With intuitive tools at your disposal, you can ensure smooth management and tailor your network to meet your project's unique requirements.

 ## How to Connect to the Developer Portal